 Many, many reports of Fury vs. Joshua ‘being in talks’ to fight were bandied around.
 Some media personnel has since been accused of running before they can walk.

-Elaborating on Arum initially informing WBN there was no Fury vs Joshua talks happening whatsoever, the Top Rank boss has now decided to completely explain the ongoing situation.
+Elaborating on Arum initially informing WBN there was no Fury vs. Joshua talks happening whatsoever, the Top Rank boss has now decided to explain the ongoing situation completely.

 One thing is for certain that Joshua’s promoter Eddie Hearn and Fury’s UK handler Frank Warren are all pulling together as three mega-fights hang in the balance.

 Arum outlined how things stand in what is a complicated climate.

 “We are ALL saying the same thing, Eddie, Frank, and myself,” Arum exclusively told World Boxing News.
 “Everybody is saying the same thing.

 “There’s been no negotiations whatsoever on Fury vs. Joshua fight.

 “Right now, because Eddie and Frank were talking to different people and the Saudis.
-We also have MTK – the managers of Fury who are stationed in the Middle East – they have been talking to people in Saudi Arabia.
+We also have the managers of Fury stationed in the Middle East – they have been talking to people in Saudi Arabia.

 “So we all agreed that we would feel out all of the offers from that region.
 Only if everyone accepted an offer would negotiations then begin.

 “Right now, there are no talks regarding any specific fight.
 That’s where it’s at.
 Everybody is saying the same thing.

 “That’s where we are at.
 Because the realization is on both sides of the Atlantic, it’s not likely that we will be able to do events with spectators for quite a period of time.

 “Therefore, we are fielding offers from places in the world where we can do events with spectators.

 “So when Eddie says ‘there have been no negotiations on a Fury vs. Joshua fight and ‘no negotiations’ on a step-aside fight, then I’m saying the same thing.
 He’s speaking the absolute truth.

 “That’s the situation until we know what we have from these other areas.
 There can be no negotiations.”